-Dominating amongst these countless bunch of Hindu temples, various religious monuments of Jains, Buddhists, Sikhs, Islamic or Christianity is also present.
-Running almost parallel in exquisiteness and grandness, Hindu temples indeed bear a rich history from even the uncounted epoch, ranging from mere brick structure, to massive rock-cut architecture.
+Dominating amongst these countless bunch of Hindu temples, various religious monuments of Jains, Buddhists, Sikhs, Islamic or Christianity are also present.
+Running almost parallel in exquisiteness and grandness, Hindu temples indeed bear a rich history from even the uncounted epoch, ranging from mere brick structure to massive rock-cut architecture.

 Architectural History of Indian temples